-Before obtaining marketing approval from the FDA, European Medicines Agency or other comparable foreign regulatory authorities for the sale of our product candidates, we must complete preclinical development and extensive clinical trials to demonstrate the safety and efficacy of our product candidates.
+Before we can initiate clinical trials for our product candidates, we must submit the results of preclinical studies to the FDA, European Medicines Agency (EMA) or comparable regulatory authorities along with other information, including information about product candidate chemistry, manufacturing and controls, and our proposed clinical trial protocol, as part of an IND application or similar regulatory filing.
+Before obtaining marketing approval from the FDA, EMA or other comparable foreign regulatory authorities for the sale of our product candidates, we must complete preclinical development and extensive clinical trials to demonstrate the safety and efficacy of our product candidates.
 Clinical and preclinical drug development is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Our clinical trials may not be conducted as planned or completed on schedule, if at all, and failure can occur at any time during the preclinical study or clinical trial process.
 Despite promising preclinical or clinical results, any product candidate can unexpectedly fail at any stage of preclinical or clinical development.
 The historical failure rate for product candidates in our industry is high.
 The results from preclinical studies or early clinical trials of a product candidate may not predict the results of later clinical trials of the product candidate, and interim results of a clinical trial are not necessarily indicative of final results.
 Furthermore, product candidates in later stages of clinical trials may fail to show the desired safety and efficacy characteristics despite having progressed through preclinical studies and initial clinical trials.

-In particular, while we have results from the SAD and MAD portions of a Phase 1 clinical trial of LP352, we do not know how LP352 will perform in future clinical trials, including the PACIFIC Study.
+In particular, while we have results from the SAD and MAD portions of a Phase 1 clinical trial of LP352, we do not know how LP352 will perform in future clinical trials, including the ongoing PACIFIC Study.
 It is not uncommon to observe results in clinical trials that are unexpected based on preclinical studies and early clinical trials, and many product candidates fail in clinical trials despite very promising early results.
 Moreover, preclinical and clinical data may be susceptible to varying interpretations and analyses.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, or after others, including regulatory authorities, disagreed with such companies' views and interpretations of the data and results from earlier preclinical studies or clinical trials.
 As we investigate LP352 for DEEs and other epileptic diseases, we may encounter difficulties that we have not yet encountered.
-Furthermore, LP659 and LP143 may not be able to progress from preclinical to Phase 1 clinical development.
+For example, LP352 is being designed and dose-optimized for DEEs.
+This work is ongoing and we may encounter unforeseen difficulties.
+Furthermore, LP659 and other of our current or future product candidates may not be able to progress from preclinical to Phase 1 clinical development.